 - Variable (based on size & number of bulbs)

-Fluorescent bulbs usually need to be placed closer to your plants since the light output is not as strong as LEDs.
+Fluorescent bulbs need to be placed closer to your plants since the light output scatters quickly as the distance from the light is increased.
 This can be viewed as a good or a bad thing, depending on your grow setup.
 With a dimmable LED, you can keep the light in a fixed position.

 If you can swing the price difference, we recommend going with an LED light for growing peppers over fluorescent bulbs.
 Replacement bulbs are not cheap, and many buyers complain of them burning out in less than 1 year of use.

-While this will vary based on the quality of the light and the duration of daily use, we just like the sound of 25,000-50,000 hours of runtime!
+While this will vary based on the quality of the light and the duration of daily use, we just prefer the sound of 25,000-50,000 hours of runtime!

 More About Grow Lights

-If you want a little more info about grow lights, here are a couple important topics.
+If you want a little more info about picking a grow light, here are a couple important topics.

 Color temperature determines the appearance of light from a grow light in the visual spectrum.
 In other words, does the light appear more red, or more blue?